csae1152/FarmHand/README.md

 # Farmhand
 Farmhand will help you prediciting what will happen in the future.

-Technology overview:
+Technology stack:

-- Spring Boot
+- Spring, including Spring Boot, Spring Cloud and Spring Social.
 - Angular
 - Maven
 - Git